SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

              [ :a :b | a selector < b selector ]
 ```

-Lastly, the layout puts the sub widgets in one column, with all sub widgets taking the same amount of space.
+Lastly, the layout puts the sub-widgets in one column, with all sub-widgets taking the same amount of space.

 ```
 ProtocolViewerPresenter >> defaultLayout